-For over a decade, we at Simon Solutions are often challenged when people ask us what we do as a technology company.
+For over a decade, we at Simon Solutions have been challenged when people ask us what we do as a technology company.
 It’s hard to explain when there are few examples that vividly paint the “big picture” of the use and value of our technology tools.

-Perhaps this is because we are engaged in what some might call continuous innovation — a constant state of experimenting, learning, evaluating, and improving.
+Perhaps this is because we are engaged in what some might call continuous innovation — a constant state of listening, learning, experimenting, evaluating, and improving.
 Each week, our development team strives to keep pace with the innovative ways helping agencies are using our tools in their communities.
+Results are remarkable!

 This all began in October 2006, following the aftermath of Hurricane Katrina.
 Community and faith-based organizations in Northwest Alabama (where we live) came to us seeking a low-cost, simple-to-use solution for increased communication and cooperation among all helping agencies in our communities.